MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/responsive-search-ad.md

 Unless you pin one of the descriptions to a specific position, Bing will optimize the ad layout dynamically with the best headlines and descriptions for the user's search query.

 From a data model perspective the descriptions are stored as text assets.
 The same asset can be used by multiple ads.
-For example if "Seamless Integration" is a text asset, it will have the same asset identifier across all ads in the same Bing Ads account.
+For example if "Seamless Integration" is a text asset, it will have the same asset identifier across all ads in the same Microsoft Advertising account.

 You must set between 2-4 descriptions.
 The descriptions are represented in the bulk file as a JSON string.
 Two descriptions are included in the example JSON below, and the first is pinned to a specific position.
 The `id` and `text` are properties of the asset, whereas the `editorialStatus` and `pinnedField` are properties of the asset link i.e., the relationship between the asset and the ad.
 For more details see [editorialStatus](#description-editorialstatus), [id](#description-id), [pinnedField](#description-pinnedfield), and [text](#description-text) below.